Vantiq/vantiq-extension-sources/udpSource/README.md

 #### CSV Options
 This option specifies how CSV is translated.
 * expectCsvIn: Optional.
 Specifies that the expected UDP data will be in CSV format.
-Expects that the data will use a header specifying the name of each object.
-Data will be received as an array of JSON Objects.
+Expects that the data will use a header specifying the name of each parameter.
+Notifications will be received as an array of JSON Objects.
 Default is false.

 #### Byte/String Options
 These options interpret data as pure bytes or a string in byte form.
 These two options are mutually exclusive.